 I did love this intense look, this position anchored in the ground.
 The sense of dark humor and the power emanating from this naked woman in the snowy streets of Montreal revealed an intelligence which touched me, even though I did not know the artist at that time.

 I really fell in love with the work of MissMe, when I discovered it.
-Her work is so explicit, without violence.
+Her work is so explicit.
 Those icons are strong.
 They are inspiring.

 For me this Vandale was a representation of the modern strong woman; The representation of the woman who knows that her body is objectified, but who, despite this, takes back full ownership of it.